hazelcast/hazelcast-spring-session/CONTRIBUTING.md

    Note that you don't need to be a developer to help us.
    Contributions that improve the documentation are always appreciated.

-If you feel yourself in need of assistance, please reach us directly via [Community Slack](https://slack.hazelcast.com/).
+If you need assistance, you can ask for help in the [Community Slack](https://slack.hazelcast.com/).

 ## Issue Reports